abdulbasetbappy/My-Portfolio-App/content/blogs/The JavaScript Fetch API.md

 ---
 id: the-javascript-fetch-api
 title: The JavaScript Fetch API
-description: A Simple Introduction to the JavaScript Fetch API
+description: A Simple Introduction to the JavaScript Fetch API & How to Work with it.
 tags:
   - javascript
   - web-apis